Syleena Johnson: 2008–2009: I Am Your Woman: The Best of Syleena Johnson and Chapter 4: Labor Pains

 Chapter 4: Labor Pains was released on January 13, 2009.

 In 2009, Johnson appeared on a single with KRS-One, Twista and Crucial Conflict titled "Self Destruction".
 According to Grant Parks and Coalmine Music, artists lent their lyrics for a cause they believe in with the statement "The time is now as we approach the holidays and a new year; it will give us all something to think about and reflect on loved ones that lost their life to senseless violent acts."

 Steve Jones of USA Today gave Chapter 4: Labor Pains 3.5/4 stating "Despite critical acclaim for her ongoing personal chronicles that began with 2001's Chapter 1: Love, Pain & Forgiveness, the soulful Chicago native never found a mainstream niche.
-Unfairly, she's best known for Kanye West's All Falls Down.
+Unfairly, she's best known for Kanye West's "All Falls Down".
 Here, with her gorgeous voice and evocative storytelling, she continues to offer some of the decade's most stirring R&B."

 2012–2014: R&B Divas: Atlanta, 9ine and Chapter 6: Couples Therapy

 Johnson starred in TV One reality series R&B Divas: Atlanta from 2012 to 2014; lasting three seasons.
-She is currently managed by DYG Management.
+As of 2012, she was managed by DYG Management.
 On September 23, 2013, Johnson and Musiq Soulchild released a duet album titled 9ine.